 Our results demonstrate that increases in temperature, which are expected in the wake of climate change across much of the geographical range C. nutans and C. acanthoides, can dramatically increase mean flower head height and significantly shift the distribution of flower head heights in these two non-native, invasive thistles.
 Changes in flower head heights and distributions for C. acanthoides have not been previously studied.
 We here show that even mild increases in average ambient temperatures have striking effects on plant height (which was increased by 31.90 cm) and flower head distributions.
-For C. nutans, our results are consistent with a similar study conducted by Zhang et al. (2011) that used observed similar changes in C. nutans dispersal and a 9% increase in maximum flower height for warmed plants, compared to the approximately 12.12% increase in maximum flower height that we measured.
-The 12.46% increase in mean flower height that we observed is similar to the increases in maximum flower height reported by both us and Zhang et al. (2011).
+For C. nutans, our results are consistent with a similar study conducted by Zhang et al. (2011) that used observed similar changes in C. nutans dispersal and a 9% increase in maximum flower head height for warmed plants, compared to the approximately 12.12% increase in maximum flower head height that we measured.
+The 12.46% increase in mean flower head height that we observed is similar to the increases in maximum flower head height reported by both us and Zhang et al. (2011).

 These changes in flower head height and distribution have important ramifications for dispersal.
 Such changes in flower head height generate dispersal kernel shifts and increase the distances that wind-dispersed seeds travel, especially along the right tail of the kernels.
 Seeds from warmed thistles had a higher probability of exceeding a given dispersal distance than those from their unwarmed counterparts; warmed C. nutans and C. acanthoides seeds were on average 1.83 and 2.70 times as likely, respectively, to travel 50 m or more.
 This disparity is stronger at longer threshold dispersal distances; in a patchy landscape such differences can sharply differentiate success or failure to reach suitable habitat.
 However, using the maximum height rather than height distribution when modelling dispersal kernels may overestimate dispersal at higher dispersal distances, though the resulting differences in dispersal outcomes are smaller than the differences generated by warming.